-Hypnotherapy, sometimes called clinical hypnosis, is a beneficial mental health treatment that helps a person achieve change through a heightened state of awareness.
-Despite the myths and misunderstandings, experts have shown the benefits of hypnotherapy when used to treat numerous physical and mental health conditions.
-A person seeking therapy for their symptoms should consider pushing past any preconceived notions to consider hypnotherapy as a short-term and goal-focused option.
+Hypnotherapy is a mental health treatment that helps a person achieve change through a heightened state of awareness.
+Experts have shown the benefits of hypnotherapy when used to treat numerous physical and mental health conditions.
+Someone seeking relief should consider pushing past any preconceived notions to consider hypnotherapy as a short-term and goal-focused option.

-Hypnotherapy is a treatment style involving a therapist helping to increase the client’s focus and concentration to induce a trance-like state.
-A person cannot be hypnotized against their will, the treatment will require the person’s cooperation.
+Hypnotherapy, sometimes called clinical hypnosis, is a treatment style involving a hypnotherapist helping to increase the client’s focus and concentration to induce a trance-like state.
+The treatment will require the person’s cooperation—a person cannot be hypnotized against their will.
 During a period of hypnosis, the person will experience a powerful sense of calm and relaxation.
 The trance-like state is important to attain, because in this state the person is more open and receptive to suggestion, which helps create the desired change.1

-Hypnotherapy is Not a Sideshow or Scam
+Hypnotherapy Is Not a Sideshow or Scam

 Additionally, the fear that someone will lose their memory or experience periods of amnesia during and after hypnosis are mostly false.
 In reality, most people will recall everything that happens during a hypnotherapy session.2

-Hypnotherapy is Not Psychotherapy
+Hypnotherapy Is Not Psychotherapy

-Hypnotherapy, especially hypnotherapy used for behavioral health issues, may share many similarities with psychotherapy or talk therapy.
+Hypnotherapy, especially when used for behavioral health issues, may share many similarities with psychotherapy or talk therapy.
 Like hypnotherapy, psychotherapy involves a person meeting with a trained and experienced professional with the goal of decreasing psychological distress.

 The main difference is that hypnotherapy is commonly regarded as a complementary or alternative treatment.
 Hypnotherapy can be used by itself, in addition to talk therapy sessions with a psychotherapist, or as a tool used by a therapist during psychotherapy sessions.
 Alone, though, hypnotherapy is not the same as psychotherapy.3